Witch-hazel is a dazzling shrub that blooms in winter, as early as January.

 Mulch prepared from pine bark is a good idea.

-The natural acidity the bark bequeaths favors the growth of witch-hazel and retains moisture.
+The natural acidity this bark bequeaths favors witch-hazel growth and retains moisture.